 IT teams are embracing self-service features to leverage the full benefits of cloud computing in Microsoft 365.

 - 61.4% of organizations have some form of self-service functionality enabled in Microsoft 365, and 84.4% say that doing so saves their IT teams time and money

-- Among ShareGate users, the proportion of entrusted groups (a self-serve feature in the app) increased by 67.55% from September 2020 to February 2021
+- Among ShareGate users, group creation rose by 21.5% in a six-month period—and the proportion of entrusted groups (a self-serve feature in the app) increased by 67.65%

 State of SharePoint & Microsoft cloud migration

 In 2020, we watched as the global shift to a distributed workforce accelerated the move toward cloud-based Microsoft 365 environments.
 This trend was reflected in our own ShareGate customer data, which showed a 33% increase in cloud-based operations in 2020 versus 2019.
 It helps solidify a feeling we’ve been having for years: the cloud is no longer an eventual possibility for businesses—it is the default solution.

 More significantly, the rise of the cloud in 2020 demonstrates the importance of digital resilience.
 In the case of Microsoft 365 migration, the ability to migrate data within one’s own cloud tenant or tenant-to-tenant will be crucial for a company’s success in 2021 and beyond.

 Increase in Microsoft 365 migrations:

 Companies are making fewer on-premises SharePoint migrations while increasingly moving to cloud-based Microsoft 365